ylansegal/blog/_posts/2019-09-04-the-repl-issue-60-august-2019.markdown

 - the repl
 ---

 Issue 60!
 I've been posting my favorite links to tech articles every month for the last 5 years!
-I've linked to 163 in that time (not including the links in this post).
+I've linked to 163 articles in that time (not including the links in this post).
 And, now that I am looking back...
 I realize that I've made a mistake and I re-used #53 for the [2018-12](/blog/2019/01/08/the-repl-issue-53-december-2018/) and [2019-12](/blog/2019/02/04/the-repl-issue-53-january-2019/) issues. `¯\_(ツ)_/¯`

 ### [Engineers Don't Solve Problems][1]